 Hummingbird Male Vs Female: How to Tell the Difference

-Hummingbirds come in many breeds and colors, but there are differences to look for so you can identify hummingbird male vs female birds.
+Hummingbirds come in many colors, but there are differences to look for so you can identify hummingbird male vs female birds.

 Males and females of many bird species display different traits and behaviors, and this is especially true for hummingbirds.
 Next time you’re sitting by a backyard sugar-water feeder, use these clues to identify hummingbird male vs female flyers.